Group actions with commensurated subsets, wallings and cubings: Classical examples

 \begin{conj} Let $S$ be a connected semisimple Lie group with no compact simple factor, whose Lie algebra has $\R$-rank at least 2.
 Then every irreducible lattice in $S$ has Property FW. \end{conj}

-(Irreducible means that the projection modulo any simple factor is dense.)
+(Irreducible means that the projection of the lattice modulo any simple factor of $S$ has a dense image.)
 The conjecture holds for $S$ when it has Kazhdan's Property T since this is inherited by the lattice.
 It also includes the above case of $\SL_2(\Z[\sqrt{k}])$, which is an irreducible lattice in $\SL_2(\R)^2$.
-Further instances of the conjecture will be given in \cite{Cor2}.
+Further instances of the conjecture are given in \cite{Cor2}.

-\subsubsection{Between Property FW and PW}
+\subsection{Between Property FW and PW}

-The main general question is to describe cardinal definite functions on a given group Since this is a bit too much as it is sensitive on the choice of a commensurated subset in its commensurability class, it can be relaxed to: determine cardinal definite functions up to bounded functions (which has a complete answer for finitely generated abelian groups, see Proposition \ref{decab}).
-It would be simplistic to reduce this to the study to Properties PW and FW, considering the groups in between only as mixtures from these two classes (see the Examples in \S\ref{negfw}).
+The main general question is to describe cardinal definite functions on a given group.
+Since this is a bit too much, as it is sensitive on the choice of a commensurated subset in its commensuration class, the question can be relaxed to: determine cardinal definite functions up to addition of bounded functions.
+This has a complete answer for finitely generated abelian groups, see Proposition \ref{decab}.
+It would be simplistic to reduce this to the bare study to Properties PW and FW.
 Also, even if a group has Property PW, there is still an interesting work to understand in which ways it can act properly.
 The natural study, given a group, say finitely generated, is to consider the class of commensurating actions: the first step being to characterize its coforked subgroups among its subgroups, and then to describe the commensurated subsets in the associated coset spaces (or more generally the finite partitions by commensurated subsets), which essentially amounts to describing the space of ends of the corresponding Schreier graphs.